Skip to content

 Qualified Legal Services Providers

-ACLU of Alaska: The ACLU of Alaska defends the civil rights and liberties of all Alaskans through litigation, advocacy, and community engagement.
+ACLU Of Alaska: The ACLU of Alaska defends the civil rights and liberties of all Alaskans through litigation, advocacy, and community engagement.
 They strive to create a more equitable state by partnering with a diverse network of Alaskans dedicated to preserving the rights guaranteed by the U.S. and Alaska Constitutions.
 Visit acluak.org for more information.

 Alaska Native Justice Center: ANJC serves as a bridge between Alaska Native people and Alaska’s justice systems.
 ANJC supports Alaska Tribes in strengthening and enhancing their tribal justice systems to ensure better public safety and justice for their communities.
 We also serve victims and survivors of domestic violence, sexual assault, dating violence, stalking, human trafficking, and other types of crime.
 Visit https://anjc.org/services or call (907) 793-3550 for more information.